Mjboothaus/st-data-app-template/USING_TEMPLATE.md

 ## Deployment - Google Cloud Run on GCP

 Make sure project name is sufficiently long in `.env` file or it gets upset.

+Typically you have to choose Y for enanbling various GCR APIs.